-Prompt your student with:
+Prompt your child with:

-- Does this feeling have something to say to you?

-- Does it have a message for you?
+- Does this feeling have something to say to you? - Does it have a message for you? - If this feeling was here to help you, what would that be for? - If this feeling was protecting you in some way, what would that be for?

-- Does it have something to tell you?

-- Is this feeling helping you in some way?

-- Does it feel like this feeling is protecting you in some way?